monkrus/kohya_lora_training/README.md

 >    :watch: Run the 5.5 Start Training section.
 It might take 40 minutes.Your files should be save in your Google Drive in your LoRA folder.Let`s now get to the next step.

 > **Cagliostro Colab UI settings to choose and run:**
 Download your LoRA files and upload to stable-diffusion-webui -> model -> LoRA files.
+Settings are described in CCUI1.png and CCUI2.png files.
+The rest of the code must be run unchanged.
+Click on one of the 3 links in Start Cagliostro Colab section to get to the UI page.